ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/17-life-photo.jpg" description="Lorraine, Wandering Warrior (6th iteration) foreground foil." max-width="500px" %}

-The foil is similar to that of the older matte foil samples, with added foil added to the foreground emphasising the reflective parts of Lorraine's armor.
+The foil is similar to that of the older matte foil samples, with additional foil added to the foreground emphasising the reflective parts of Lorraine's armor.

 ### Differences (compared with CMT-013)